elysium306/PlaywrightJava/README.md

 It’s particularly useful when dealing with resources that must be closed after use, such as files, network connections, or, in this case, a browser instance controlled by Playwright.
-If you didn't use a try-with-resources statement, you would have to manually close the Playwright object in a finally block, which can be error-prone.
+If you didn't use a try-with-resources statement, you would have to manually close the Playwright object in a 'finally' block, which can be error-prone.

 	- The advantages of using *try-with_resources* are: